mindpowered/color-converter-python/README.md

 - Documentation: [https://mindpowered.github.io/color-converter-python](https://mindpowered.github.io/color-converter-python)

 # Licensing
-This package is dual-licensed under the MIT and CPAL-1.0 licenses.

-To obtain a version licensed under the MIT License, follow the instructions at [get a license][purchase].
+To obtain a version of this package under the MIT License, follow the instructions to [get a license][purchase].
+The MIT License has no restrictions on commercial use and permits reuse within proprietary software.

 # Requirements
 - Requires Python 3.x.
 Due to security fixes and new features Python 3.7 or later is recommended.